 17. Visit the Magnolia Plantation & Gardens to travel back in time.

 Magnolia Plantation & Gardens has welcomed tourists for nearly 150 years (since 1870, to be exact), making it the oldest public garden in America.
-The enormous 464-acre site features a maze and a small zoo (both children like).
+The enormous 464-acre site features a maze and a small zoo (both of which children like).
 There is a conservatory, a cafe, and a theater where guests can sit back, relax, and watch a 30-minute film about the plantation’s exciting history.

 In 1676, the Drayton family began to build Magnolia Plantation.
 It has withstood the test of time and seen critical periods of American history, including the American Revolution, the Civil War, and beyond.
 It is the oldest garden in the United States and a major tourist destination in the Lowcountry.
 It opened its doors to tourists in 1870 to admire the hundreds of lovely flowers and plants on its famed grounds.